Math Facts Practice

 12-pack of Arrow Game Spinners in 4 Rainbow Colors, 3 Arrows Per Color – Assorted Set of 4-inch Plastic Spinner Game Pieces for DIY Board Games, Replacement Pieces, Projects & Classroom ActivitiesRegal Games 1,000 Count of 3/4Shappy 32 Pieces Multicolor Plastic Pawn Chess Pieces for Board Games Pawns Tabletop Markers 1 Inch

 The games are simple and easy to play.
 And at this point of the year, that is about all I can handle.
-(I’m not sure what type of math teacher that makes me…definitely a tired one)
+(I’m not sure what type of math teacher that makes me…definitely a tired one).

 The addition, subtraction, and multiplication game are all played the same way.
+Here is how to play the addition fact practice game.

 - First, they place the paper clips on the spinners and spin them.
 (If you have a child that struggles with this fine motor skill, you can use a fidget spinner or get premade spinners off of Amazon.